gammapy/gammapy/docs/datasets/index.rst

 	N_{Pred} = N_{Bkg} + \sum_{Src} N_{Src}

-Where :math:`N_{Bkg}` is the expected residual hadronic background model and :math:`N_{Src}` the predicted counts from a given source model component.
+Where :math:`N_{Bkg}` is the expected counts from the residual hadronic background model and :math:`N_{Src}` the predicted counts from a given source model component.

-The predicted counts from a source are given by:
+The predicted counts from the hadronic background are computed directly from the model in reconstructed energy and spatial coordinates, while the predicted counts from a source are obtained by forward folding with the instrument response:

 .. math::